KaMI-tools-project/KaMi-lib/README.md

 ### 4. Metrics options

 KaMI provides the possibility to weight differently the operations between the character strings (as insertions, substitutions or deletions.
-By default this operations have a cost of 1.
-You can change with the parameters :
+By default this operations have a weight of 1.
+You can change this weigthts with the parameters in the `Kami()` class :

 - `insertion_cost`
 - `substitution_cost`
 - `deletion_cost`

-in the `Kami()` class.

 **Keep in mind that these weights are the basis for Levensthein distance computations and performance metrics like WER and CER, which can greatly influence final scores.**